litmuschaos/litmus-docs/website/docs/getting-started/resources.md

 ## ChaosAgents

 A <span style={{color: '#5B44BA'}}>**ChaosAgent**</span> in Litmus is nothing but the target cluster where Chaos would be injected via Litmus.
-There should always be atleast one or more than one ChaosAgents connected to the ChaosCenter.
+There should always be at least one or more than one ChaosAgents connected to the ChaosCenter.
 Each individual ChaosAgent can be chosen to be the Target Agent for Chaos Injection.

 ## Types of ChaosAgents